Koreatown, Los Angeles: City of Los Angeles boundaries

 The city of Los Angeles has set the official boundaries for Koreatown as Vermont Avenue on the east, Western Avenue on the west, Third Street on the north, and Olympic Boulevard on the south.
 A business corridor running about 3/4 of a mile along Western Avenue to Rosewood Avenue is also included as part of Koreatown.

 In 2010, the City of Los Angeles considered expanding Koreatown further west to include Wilshire Park and Park Mile.
 The request was rejected, and the committee reiterated that the western boundary for Koreatown was at Western Avenue.

 The Koreatown Regional Commercial Center runs along Olympic Boulevard and is "generally bounded by Eighth Street on the north, Twelfth Street on the south, Western Avenue on the west, and continues east towards Vermont Avenue", according to the Wilshire Community Plan of the City of Los Angeles.

 Google Maps

-Google Maps draws the following boundaries for Koreatown: Vermont Avenue on the east, Western Avenue on the west, Third Street on the north and Olympic Boulevard on the south.
+Google Maps draws the following boundaries for Koreatown: Vermont Avenue on the east, S Wilton Place on the west, Third Street on the north and Olympic Boulevard on the south.